Nontoxic, Organic, (and Gorgeous) Pigments: What It Takes to Create Non-Toxic Makeup

 “Artificial fragrances and synthetic dyes are some of the worst offenders—some can cause endocrine disruption, a known link to many types of cancers,”

 says Juice Beauty CEO Karen Behnke.
-Such ingredients are often never tested for cosmetic toxicity at all, she notes: “We don’t believe artificial fragrances and synthetic dyes should be used in personal care products at all: The skin absorbs over 60% of what’s placed on it.”
+Such ingredients are often never tested for cosmetic toxicity at all, she notes: “We don’t believe artificial fragrances and synthetic dyes should be used in personal care products at all: Your skin can absorb what is placed on it.”
 Behnke points out that over the past several years, a number of dyes found to be carcinogenic have been banned from food, but the same regulations don’t apply to, say, lipstick (which, like it or not, the wearer does end up consuming).
 Lead, aluminum, cadmium (a groundwater contaminant that’s found in breast cancer tumors and known to be carcinogenic), and other heavy metals are regularly found in lipstick; the FDA doesn’t have a set limit on how much lead can be in a given lipstick, and its recent (2007, 2009, and 2012) studies actually show an increase in the amount of lead present.

 Synthetic dyes and colors should be avoided completely, agrees Harper, who advises looking hard at ingredient lists.
 “Synthetic dyes and colors have names on the ingredient list that include FD&C, or D&C, usually with a number and letter following.”
 The Breast Cancer Research Fund has published numerous studies with top universities on this topic, Behnke notes.